Aldo Pontremoli: Academic career

 In 1924 Pontremoli founded an institute of advanced physics at the University of Milan, which he continued to direct until his disappearance in 1928.
 In 1926 he was appointed to a newly created chair of theoretical physics assigned to the University of Milan (as were Enrico Fermi in Rome and Enrico Persico in Florence).

 Pontremoli's research was primarily concerned theoretical physics, optics, nuclear physics and hydrodynamics.

 His successor in the chair of theoretical physics at Milan was Giovanni Polvani.

 The Italia expedition

 In 1928 Pontremoli joined the polar expedition of General Umberto Nobile who was in command of the airship Italia.
-Along with the Czech physicist František Běhounek, Pontremoli was responsible for taking measurements of the Earth's magnetic field and cosmic rays; most of the data they gathered were lost in the subsequent crash.
+Along with the Czech physicist František Běhounek, Pontremoli was responsible for taking measurements of the Earth's magnetic field and cosmic rays; most of the data they gathered was lost in the subsequent crash.